The q-Analog of the Middle Levels Problem: Two- and three-dimensional subspaces of

 \section{Two- and three-dimensional subspaces of $\F_q^5$}

 In this section we will explore some interesting properties of two-dimensional subspaces and three-dimensional subspaces of $\F_q^5$.
 These properties will be used in the next section to construct many different Hamiltonian cycles in the middle levels of $\cP_q(5)$.
-We start by defining again the two equivalence relations: $E_2$ on the set of two-dimensional subspaces of $\F_q^5$; and $E_3$ on the set of three-dimensional subspaces of $\F_q^5$.
+We start by considering the two equivalence relations $E_2$ on $\cG_q(5,2)$ and $E_3$ on $\cG_q(5,3)$ as was defined earlier in~(\ref{eq:equiv}).
+Our construction of Hamiltonian cycles in the middle levels of $\cP_q(5)$ is based on properties which connect $E_2$ and $E_3$.
+These properties are formulated in the following theorem whose proof requires a sequence of lemmas which follow.

+\begin{theorem} Each three-dimensional subspace of $\F_q^5$ contains exactly $q+1$ elements from one equivalence class of the relation $E_2$ and exactly one element from each other equivalence class of $E_2$. \end{theorem}

+The consequences of Theorem~\ref{thm:two_three_E} in terms of the bipartite middle levels subgraph of $\cP_q(5)$ will be used in our construction.
+Let $v$ be a vertex, representing a three-dimensional subspace, in the middle levels of $\cP_q(5)$.
+A three-dimensional subspace contains $\sbinomq{3}{2} =q^2+q+1$ two-dimensional subspaces.
+Therefore, the degree of $v$ is $q^2+q+1$, $q+1$ edges to $q+1$ distinct vertices representing one equivalence class of $E_2$, and $q^2$ edges to $q^2$ vertices representing the other $q^2$ equivalence classes of $E_2$.
+These are the basic properties used in our construction of a Hamiltonian cycle in the middle levels of $\cP_q(5)$.

-By Lemma~\ref{lem:full_cycle} we have. \begin{lemma} Each equivalence class of $E_2$ and each equivalence class of $E_3$ contains $s \deff \frac{q^5-1}{q-1} =q^4 + q^3 +q^2 +q+1$ elements. \end{lemma} \begin{cor} The number of equivalence classes of $E_2$ is $q^2+1$ and this is also the number of equivalence classes of $E_3$. \end{cor} \begin{proof} The number of two-dimensional subspaces of $\F_q^5$ is $\frac{(q^5-1)(q^4-1)}{(q^2-1)(q-1)}= s (q^2+1)$.
-Thus, by Lemma~\ref{lem:size_E}, the number of equivalence classes of $E_2$ is $q^2+1$.
+We start with an immediate consequence of Lemma~\ref{lem:full_cycle} related to $E_2$ and $E_3$. \begin{cor} Each equivalence class of $E_2$ and each equivalence class of $E_3$ contains $s \deff \frac{q^5-1}{q-1} =q^4 + q^3 +q^2 +q+1$ elements. \end{cor} \begin{cor} The number of equivalence classes of $E_2$ is $q^2+1$ and this is also the number of equivalence classes of $E_3$. \end{cor} \begin{proof} The number of two-dimensional subspaces of $\F_q^5$ is $\frac{(q^5-1)(q^4-1)}{(q^2-1)(q-1)}= s (q^2+1)$.
+Thus, by Corollary~\ref{cor:size_E}, the number of equivalence classes of $E_2$ is $q^2+1$.
 The same computation holds for~$E_3$. \end{proof}